Cascading/lingual/README.md

 Alternatively, pulling the default artifacts (without the classifier) will also pull any relevant dependencies as would be expected.

+# Reporting Issues

+The best way to report an issue is to add a new test to `SimpleSqlPlatformTest` along with the expected result set and submit a pull request on GitHub.

+Failing that, feel free to open an [issue](https://github.com/Cascading/lingual/issues) on the [Cascading/Ligual](https://github.com/Cascading/lingual) project site or mail the [mailing list](https://groups.google.com/forum/?fromgroups#!forum/lingual-user).

 # Developing

 Running: